 5.72 million of these are considered fully vaccinated in Switzerland (= 66.5 percent).

 This means that Switzerland is only in the middle of the field in terms of vaccination coverage.
 The vaccination rate is higher in 104 countries.

 Weight and size

-|Body height||178 cm||164 cm|
+|Body height||179 cm||164 cm|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Switzerland, 25.7% of all over 15-year-olds are still smokers.
+In Switzerland, 25.5 percent of all over 15-year-olds are still smokers.

-Medical suppliesThe medical care provided by doctors and hospitals in Switzerland is above average, but is not as good as the average within the EU.
-The country provides 4.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesThe medical care provided by doctors and hospitals in Switzerland is above average and also exceeds the average achieved in the EU countries.
+The country provides 4.6 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
-For example, only about 9 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 8 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.